Investing in Robotics Companies and Stocks

 Different levels of autonomy help us understand how driverless cars will work and what is needed to ensure safe and dependable operation.
 Here are the different levels of autonomous vehicle development courtesy of IEE Spectrum:

 Cars today such as Tesla’s vehicles are generally considered Level 2 autonomy.
 Speaking of Tesla, some of the most bullish price targets for Tesla are based on the belief that Tesla stands to dominate the $7 trillion autonomous vehicle industry because they already have 891,000 test cars out there gathering data and constantly improving their self-driving algorithms.
+It’s something we talked about in our piece on The Autonomous Vehicle Companies in the Self-Driving Race.

 What do Autonomous Vehicles Need to Work?